NatalieSalemme/Portfolio-Page/README.md

 # Portfolio-Page
-Portfolio page that will be displayed on YesMillennial.com
+Portfolio page that will be displayed on YesMillennial.com mainly using Bootstrap.